ServBay Chinese Full-Text Search: zhparser Usage Guide

 2Add vocabulary to the file:

-to recognize as a distinct term.
-For example:plaintextNatural Language Processing Chinese Word Segmentation ServBay Local Development Environment
+Incustom_dict.txt, add one word per line that you wantzhparserto recognize as a distinct term.
+For example:plaintextNatural Language Processing Chinese Word Segmentation ServBay Local Development Environment1

 2